A Frog Theme Makes Learning Fun!

 "The single most important activity for building the knowledge required for eventual success is reading aloud to children." *.
 The Commission found conclusive evidence to support its use not only in the home but also in the classroom: "It is a practice that should continue throughout the grades." ... -Jim Trelease

 Set a read-aloud goal and use this plush frog friend to help meet that goal.
 When asked to read for 20 - 30 minutes a day, it can be difficult for children to judge the time.
-This handy plush frog with a timer in his tummy will encourage your child t
+This handy plush frog with a timer will encourage your child read.

 Thematic Unit: Frogs And Toads - Frog Books for Teachers